Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: Introduction

 In addition to being one of the most likely candidates for the progenitor of short gamma-ray bursts (sGRB; \citealt{Eichler89,Nakar07}), the coalescence of BNS and BHNS compact binaries are also considered to be promising sources of GWs detectable by the current generation of ground-based interferometers such as Advanced LIGO (aLIGO, \citealt{LIGO}), Advanced Virgo \citep{Virgo} and KAGRA \citep{KAGRA}.
 At present, six BBH and one BNS mergers have been detected and BHNS merger detections are anticipated in the upcoming aLIGO/Virgo runs at a rate of more than one per year.
 The observations from binaries with at least one neutron star will help us constrain the EoS of dense nuclear matter in these compact objects \citep{Takami15,Clark16}.
 Furthermore, the detection of accompanying EM counterparts is a potent prospect \citep{MB12}, as it will improve source localisation and redshift estimate, and provide more information about the merger process as well as the properties of the compact binary.

-Many numerical-relativity simulations of compact binary mergers have been carried out in the recent past to study the merger dynamics and properties of the ejected material as well as the post-merger remnant \citep{Fou13,Fou14,Kyu15,Kaw16}.
+Many numerical-relativity simulations of compact binary mergers have been carried out in the recent past to study the merger dynamics and properties of the ejected material as well as the post-merger remnant \citep{Foucart12,Fou13,Fou14,Fou18,Kyu15,Kaw15,Kaw16}.
 The outcome of the BHNS merger critically depends on both the binary separation at tidal disruption of the NS ($R_{td}$) and the location of the innermost stable circular orbit (ISCO) of the BH ($R_{{\rm ISCO}}$).
 The most important parameters that determine the BHNS merger dynamics and ejecta properties are the mass ratio of the binary system \citep{Fou12,Kyu16}, the BH spin magnitude and orientation \citep{Pan11,Foucart12}, and the EoS of the NS \citep{Duez10,Kyu10}.

 If the NS is tidally disrupted, most of the in-falling matter is accreted by the BH, however, some material remains outside for longer timescales in the form of a hot accretion disk, eccentric bound orbits (tails) and/or unbound (dynamical) ejecta around the BH.
 A considerable fraction of the remnant accretion disk mass can also get unbound over long timescales due to winds driven by magnetic fields \citep{Kiuchi15}, viscous flows \citep{FM13} and/or neutrinos \citep{Dess09}.
 The ejected material from a BHNS merger can be classified into four different components: a sGRB jet, dynamical ejected mass, magnetic/viscous/neutrino-driven winds, and a cocoon from jet interacting with other ejecta - see Figure \ref{fig0} for a schematic sketch and Table \ref{Table1} for the properties of these ejecta components and their associated emission.
 The dynamical ejected mass is found to be much more anisotropic for BHNS mergers compared to BNS mergers with most of the matter being concentrated around the orbital plane \citep{Kyu15}.
+Recent studies \citep{Bar19,CD19} have shown that joint multi-messenger analysis of the GW and EM signals, especially those arising from the sGRB jet and the dynamical ejected mass, can break degeneracies in the GW parameter space to provide better constraints on the BHNS binary parameters.